kadiroruc/C/README.md

-# A few programs that can be useful when learning C.
+# A few programs I wrote when I am studying C.